4 August 2024

 and this GIANT free swimming leech!

 He was a solid 4-5″ and swimming boldly through the shallows.
 Did you know leeches can free swim?!
 Because I mostly certainly didn’t!
-Definitely NOT getting to this lake!
+Definitely NOT getting into this lake!

 I will, however, still eat my dinner along the shore and watch for wildlife: